List of capoeira techniques: Macaco

+Macaquinho

+This movement is very similar to the macaco with the exception being that it is lower and less explosive.
+The knees are in a more forward bent position while one arm is placed directly behind the balls of the feet.
+Instead of jumping as with the macaco, the capoeirista lowers his/her external oblique onto his elbow and brings his other arm and legs over his head.
+The macaquinho, translating to little monkey, is a combination of a macaco and queda de rins.

+Macaco em Pé

+This is a macaco that is done without a hop or crouch.
+The macaco em pé resembles the combined motions of a back walkover and a cartwheel.
+Instead of crouching and jumping, the capoeirista falls backwards onto one arm while bending his back and allowing his hips to go over his head while moving into a standard macaco motion.

+Macaco Lateral

+This is also known as a Xango.
+It is a standard back handspring.
+Instead of placing one hand on the ground and flipping over, a leap is made backwards in an arch while extending the hands over the head.
+This move is used more for entering the roda.

 Bandeira

 Bandeira is an advanced capoeira combination in which the player performs a fast cartwheel which is immediately followed by a side flip.
 This move can be often seen in capoeira regional roda.

 Folha Seca

 A Folha Seca (lit. dry leaf) is very similar to a Flash Kick.
 The direction k with the capoeirista kicking with more of a slant in his body during the rotation.
 After turning at least 90 degrees to the left or right, the capoeirista raises their kicking leg up while jumping off of their support leg, then brings their arms up while hollowing out their back before continuing the kick until landing on their kicking leg.

 Folha Seca Helicóptero

 A hyped variation of the folha seca in which a quick change of legs is done in mid air and is landed on the non-kicking leg.
 In this move, right after the take off, the kicking leg swings over and around the non-kicking leg creating a helicopter like motion.